 Very common (10% or more): Viral infection (up to 11%), other infection (up to 21%)

 Very common (10% or more): Pyrexia (up to 19%), fatigue, malaise, and asthenia (up to 12%)

 Frequency not reported: Increases in creatinine[Ref]

-This drug increased serum creatinine in healthy adults and in patients with Lennox-Gastaut syndrome or Dravet Syndrome.
+Increased serum creatinine has been observed with use of this drug in healthy adults, in patients with Lennox-Gastaut syndrome, Dravet syndrome, and tuberous sclerosis complex.
+The mechanism has not been determined.
 An increase of about 10% has been observed within 2 weeks of initiating therapy.
 In healthy adults, this increase was reversible.
-Reversibility was not assessed in patients with Lennox-Gastaut syndrome or Dravet Syndrome.
-The mechanism for this increase is unknown.[Ref]
+Reversibility was not assessed in patients with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex.[Ref]

 Very common (10% or more): Rash (up to 13%)[Ref]